-For the years ended December 31, 2007 and 2006, the Company incurred the following fees for services performed by KPMG LLP:
+For the years ended December 31, 2008 and 2007, the Company incurred the following fees for services performed by KPMG LLP:

-2007 2006
+2008 2007

-Audit Fees (1) \$260,000 \$255,000
+Audit Fees (1) \$272,500 \$260,000

 Audit-related Fees 5,000(3)

-Tax Fees (2) 73,437 86,136
+Tax Fees (2) 79,759 73,437

 All Other Fees

-Total \$338,437 \$341,136
+Total \$352,259 \$338,437

-(1) Represents fees for the quarterly review of financial statements and annual audit of the Company's consolidated financial statements and internal controls over financial reporting.
-All such fees were preapproved by the Audit Committee.
+- (1) Represents fees for the quarterly review of financial statements and annual audit of the Company's consolidated financial statements and internal controls over financial reporting.
+All such fees were preapproved by the Audit Committee. - (2) Represents fees for tax compliance and preparation services, all of which were pre-approved by the Audit Committee. - (3) Represents fees for services rendered in connection with the Company's Form S-8 filing on May 31, 2007 for the 2007 Omnibus Incentive Stock Plan.
+Such fees were pre-approved by the Audit Committee.

-The Audit Committee pre-approves all auditing services, internal control-related services and permitted non-audit services (including the fees and terms thereof) to be performed for the Company by its independent auditors, subject to the de minimis exception for non-audit services that are approved by the Audit Committee prior to the completion of the audit.
+The Audit Committee pre-approves all auditing services, internal control-related services and permitted nonaudit services (including the fees and terms thereof) to be performed for the Company by its independent auditors, subject to the de minimis exception for non-audit services that are approved by the Audit Committee prior to the completion of the audit.
 The Audit Committee may delegate to one or more members the authority to grant pre-approvals of audit and permitted non-audit services, provided such decisions to grant pre-approvals are presented to the full Audit Committee at its next scheduled meeting.

-The Company's Board recommends a vote FOR the ratification of KPMG LLP as the Company's independent registered public accounting firm for 2008.
+The Company's Board recommends a vote FOR the ratification of KPMG LLP as the Company's independent registered public accounting firm for 2009.